GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

     and create a geoTIFF image right away.
 The output file will have a .tiff extension.

-    The world file naming follows the convention of jamming a ’w’ in the file extension.
+    The world file naming follows the convention of jamming a 'w' in the file extension.
 So, if output is tif **-Tt** the world file is a .tfw, for jpeg we have a .jgw and so on.
 This option automatically sets **-A** **-P**.